Yara Flor: Powers and abilities

 As an Amazon-Tupi demigoddess, Yara inherits abilities the average Amazon does not.
 Yara has superhuman strength, speed, reflexes, durability, agility and senses.
 Yara also has the ability of hydrokinesis, which she discovers after she gets her golden bolas.
 Yara also rides a white winged horse from Olympus named Jerry.

 Critical reception

 The character was received positively by both fans and critics, with critics naming Yara Flor the standout from Future State.
-Samantha Nelson from Polygon wrote "DC’s clearly betting big on Yara, but her debut shows tremendous promise.
-It’s a glimpse at a new version of Wonder Woman that’s grounded in modern fantasy as much as superhero comics, providing ammo for a huge number of thrilling new stories."
+Samantha Nelson from Polygon wrote "DC's clearly betting big on Yara, but her debut shows tremendous promise.
+It's a glimpse at a new version of Wonder Woman that's grounded in modern fantasy as much as superhero comics, providing ammo for a huge number of thrilling new stories."
+Nelson, however, also noted Yara "unfortunately embodies the fiery Latina stereotype," but hoped the character would become more depthful in future stories.